Sonny Gray: New York Yankees (2017–2018)

 Gray was going to pitch for Team USA in the 2017 World Baseball Classic, but he failed to meet the requirements for insurance coverage and was unable to.
 On July 31, 2017, the Oakland Athletics traded Gray to the New York Yankees in exchange for Dustin Fowler, Jorge Mateo, and James Kaprielian.
 The Yankees would advance to the ALCS after overcoming a 2–0 series deficit against the Cleveland Indians in the ALDS, with Gray having been the losing pitcher for Game 1 after giving up three runs in 3.1 innings.
 New York would go on to lose the ALCS in seven games to the eventual World Series champion Houston Astros.
 Gray started Game 4 for the Yankees, lasting five innings while allowing two runs (one earned) on one hit.

-Gray struggled throughout his tenure as a starter in 2018, eventually losing his rotation spot to newly acquired teammate Lance Lynn after giving up seven runs in 2 2/3 innings to the Baltimore Orioles on August 1.
-Although his road ERA was a respectable 3.62, his ERA at Yankee Stadium was inflated at 7.71 and his total record as a Yankee prior to his demotion to the bullpen was 12–15 and a 4.85 ERA.
+Gray struggled throughout his tenure as a starter in 2018, losing his rotation spot to newly acquired teammate Lance Lynn after giving up seven runs in 2 2/3 innings to the Baltimore Orioles on August 1.
+Brian Cashman, the Yankees' general manager, later said that Gray had told him that he expected to be traded before the July 31 MLB trade deadline and that he hated being in New York; Bo McKinnis, Gray's agent, refuted this claim.
+Although he had a 3.62 ERA in road games, his ERA at Yankee Stadium was 7.71 and his total record as a Yankee prior to his demotion to the bullpen was 12–15 and a 4.85 ERA.